nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 Analyzing the dynamic NYC Airbnb market: Predicting prices, exploring geographical trends, and understanding key factors.
 Utilized predictive modeling and interactive dashboards for comprehensive insights.
 Team project by [@Nihith Nath Kandikattu](https://github.com/nihith-nath), [@Keerthana Allam](https://github.com/Keerthana-Allam), [@Hithesh Kumar Duttuluri](https://github.com/hith777), and Charan Sai Pandaraboyina.

+## 🎯 Problem Statement
-In this project, we used the Airbnb NYC dataset from Kaggle.
+In the ever-changing landscape of the New York City Airbnb market, our project aims to analyze data, we used the Airbnb NYC dataset from Kaggle.
 The main objectives were to handle data precisely and adhere to project guidelines.
 We used Python to parse the raw data, organized it into a well-structured database, and harnessed SQL to merge it for analysis using Pandas.
 Once these steps were completed, we had the freedom to choose our next path.
 We explored advanced data analysis with interactive elements and experimented with machine learning for predictions.
 Our project's success relied on executing each step meticulously, sharing our findings, and presenting a concise report.

-## 🎯 Problem Statement
-In the ever-changing landscape of the New York City Airbnb market, our project aims to analyze data